hectorhuertas/.dotfiles/README.md

   * Iterm2
 * macOs
   * Create shortcuts to bring to the front the browser, tmux, browser and atom (maybe slack and evernote?)
+* Use hamerspoon scripts to implement spectacle's functionality
 * Git
   * Script for easier dotfiles collaboration:
     * Easily pull from master, create home or repositive branch from master (not from remote) and checkout there